ciaraosull/project-3-mastermind/README.md

 *   os

-The os library was imported to then create a function to utilise the os.system to clear the terminal.
+The os library was imported to create a function to utilise the os.system to clear the terminal.
 This supports a positive user experience on game replay by clearing the previous game play and making the screen clearer and more structured.

 *   random

-The random library was imported to access to the built in method of generating a random number selection using the ranint() method.
+The random library was imported to access the built in method of generating a random number selection using the ranint() method.
 This then is used to generate a random sequence of 4 numbers from a range of 1 – 10 for the secret code the user has to crack.

 **Other**
 * [Colorama](https://pypi.org/project/colorama/) for adding colour to fonts.